lcorrealopes/home/index.md

 ---
 layout: homepage
 title: Home
 description: Official page of Lucas Corrêa Lopes (also known as Lucas Lopes or Lucas C. Lopes), postdoctoral researcher at UFMG.
-Includes research papers and the doctoral thesis "Profinite groups acting acylindrically on profinite trees".
 ---

 ## About Me